02 AI Model Evaluation · Design Systems

 Framework

 What does it take to make a device ecosystem feel like a single, coherent mind?
-A deep dive into using AI generative workflows to unify creative output across a fragmented brand system.
+A deep dive into AI design heuristics, output evaluation, and generative workflow architecture — applied to Amazon's fragmented creative reality.

 A world-class ecosystem.